Haydeni0/pi-humidity/README.md

   - Run logger in background at launch
   - Be able to easily access certain times
     - What datastructures do I need... will csv do?
-    - Maybe store one csv per week, as querying a large csv might be difficult
+  - Store one csv per month, as querying a large csv might be difficult
+    - One year of data (2 second rate) is 15,768,000 rows (31 characters per row) -> 488,808,000‬ bytes
+    -
   - Measure room humidity and temp as well